wpaccessibility/accessibility-handbook/best-practices/quick-start-guide/index.md

 - Test your design palette in a [color blindness simulator](https://developer.wordpress.org/themes/functionality/accessibility/#contrast-color-testing).
 - Avoid using color alone to distinguish important elements.

-More on color, and how to test this, in this handbook: [Use of color](https://make.wordpress.org/accessibility/handbook/best-practices/design/use-of-color/).
+**Note**: More on color, and how to test this, in this handbook: [Use of color](https://make.wordpress.org/accessibility/handbook/best-practices/design/use-of-color/).

 ## Forms